 Quintin's safety adviser

-Currently Elli Kirk.
-Please contact her if you have any queries.
+Currently Anthony Briggs.
+Please contact him if you have any queries.

 Detailed information on safety can be found on the British Rowing (formerly ARA) website.